Kaholo/kaholo-plugin-trivy/README.md

 may provide downstream actions in the pipeline a count of how many vulnerabilities Kaholo Action `trivy1` found when scanning an image.

 If enabling this parameter do NOT also specify `-f json` in parameter "Trivy Command".
 Specifying additional `-o` in the command is allowed but may produce confusing results.
 If wishing to specify `-f` or `-o` in the command, please disable parameter "Use JSON Output".
-The Text Editor Plugin and File System plugins may be useful for reading or handling output files generated directly by the command.
+The JSON Plugin, Text Editor Plugin and File System Plugin may be useful for reading or handling output files generated directly by the command.

 ### Parameter: Docker Image
 Because the `trivy` command is run inside a docker container, some docker image must be specified.
 By default the plugin will use a Docker Hub image `aquasec/trivy`, a version that was used to develop and test the plugin.
 To get the latest version or use a custom docker image just specify in this parameter, for example `aquasec/trivy:latest`.